GuOrg/Gu.TwinCat/README.md

 # Gu.TwinCat
-For communication with BeckHoff TwinCAT PLC
+For communication with Beckhoff TwinCAT PLC

 ## Sample